qqqqiiuuss/Prune2Drive/README.md

 </div>

-## 📰 News

-* **`2025.08.21`** 🤗🤗 We release our latest work [Prune2Drive](https://arxiv.org/abs/2508.13305), the **first investigation** into the token compression of multi-view autonomous driving VLMs.
-[Code](https://github.com/qqqqiiuuss/Prune2Drive) is available!

 # Prune2Drive: A Plug-and-Play Framework for Accelerating Vision-Language Models in Autonomous Driving

 ## 👀 Overview

-- 💥 We present **T-FPS**, a lightweight token pruning method inspired by Farthest Point Sampling, designed to preserve semantic and spatial diversity by selecting the most representative visual tokens across multi-view inputs.
+- 🌟 We present **T-FPS**, a lightweight token pruning method inspired by Farthest Point Sampling, designed to preserve semantic and spatial diversity by selecting the most representative visual tokens across multi-view inputs.
-- 💥 We develop a **view-adaptive pruning ratio optimization framework** that automatically assigns distinct pruning ratios to each camera view, enabling fine-grained control over the trade-off between perception completeness and computational efficiency.
+- 🌟 We develop a **view-adaptive pruning ratio optimization framework** that automatically assigns distinct pruning ratios to each camera view, enabling fine-grained control over the trade-off between perception completeness and computational efficiency.
-- 💥 We conduct comprehensive experiments on two real-world autonomous driving benchmarks, **DriveLM** and **DriveLMM-o1**.
+- 🌟 We conduct comprehensive experiments on two real-world autonomous driving benchmarks, **DriveLM** and **DriveLMM-o1**.
 With only **10%** retained tokens, our method achieves minimal performance degradation while significantly reducing computational cost.

 <p align='center'>
 <img src='./assets/overview.png' alt='overview' width='850px'>